zilsh/zilsh/README.md

  * **oh-my-zsh** — This is actually a damn good option as far as monolithic template-based configuration systems go.
-However, it has its own update system which is not really compatible with dotfiles repositories.
-Additionally, if you don't like monolithic solutions, you probably never liked it in the first place.
+However, it has its own update system which is not really compatible with dotfiles repositories, and the fact that you work inside of it instead of around it results in some [entertaining bugs](https://github.com/robbyrussell/oh-my-zsh/issues/1423).
+Also, if you don't like monolithic solutions (I don't), you probably never liked it at all.
  * **prezto** — This is far less monolithic, but still template-based and so doesn't really work as a git submodule.
  * **Doing It Yourself** — Why the fuck would you do this when you could just